shamsch/docs/md/vscode.md

     "<C-q>": false // navigate
   },
   "vim.leader": "<space>", // leader key
-  // because $ and g_ is difficult to reach for start and end of line
+  // because $, *, and g_ is difficult to reach
-  // similarly * is used for word search and difficult to reach "vim.normalModeKeyBindingsNonRecursive": [
+  // d should not copy to register, hence prefixed "vim.normalModeKeyBindingsNonRecursive": [
     {
       "before": ["<leader>", "h"],